 - Sleeping mat (often these are provided or you can rent them)

-- Hiking poles – I rented these in Cusco through my tour company.
+- Trekking poles – I rented these in Cusco through my tour company.

 - A small microfiber towel and washcloth